codewouter/milestone3-npc-library/README.md

 DnD is short for Dungeons and Dragons and it comprises of a game where a party goes on big adventures.
 More on this on the [wiki](https://en.wikipedia.org/wiki/Dungeons_%26_Dragons_).
 These adventures play out mostly in the imagination of the players and especially the story leader called the Dungeon Master.
 The latter will use a premade adventure but sometimes think it all up him (or her)self).
 In the fantasy world a lot of non player characters reside, these are the NPS's (which is of course short for Non Player Character).
 It is hard to keep track of all these entities, so that's where this website comes in.
 A place where to add, edit, update and if necessary delete non player characters of the world.
 This way the information can be accessed anyplace anywhere as long as there is a browser and an internet connection!

 At this point I will focus this library on DnD 5th edition.
-This means I will have the following common DnD statistics for a character:
+This means the library will have the following common DnD statistics for a character:
 * Name
 * Level
 * Race